Yeilxaak

 Yeilxaak, also spelled as Yeilxáak and sometimes known as Ilkhak, was a powerful chief of the Chilkat Tlingit at Klukwan.
-He is the earliest chief of Klukwan to have been encountered by Europeans.
+He is the earliest chief of Klukwan to have encountered Europeans.

 Meetings with Europeans

 It is not certain when his rule started, but he was both the head of the Gaanaxteidee clan and the chief of all of Klukwan Tlingits by 1788.
 During this year, during a trading visit at Yakutat, he met the Russian explorers Izmailov and Bocharov.
 These men recorded his name as Ilkhak.

 According to Alejandro Malaspina's Spanish expedition in 1791 and to Tlingit oral histories, Yeilxaak became the rival and enemy of X'unéi.
 X'unéi, whose name was recorded as Juné by Malaspina's expedition, was a powerful chief of the Yakutat Tlingit and the head of the L'ukwnax.ádi clan.
 Yeilxaak was killed in 1791 during the long and bloody war between the L'ukwnax.ádi clan of Yakutat and the Gaanaxteidee clan of Klukwan.